Clearpath Robotics: History

 Clearpath Robotics was founded in 2009 by a group of four University of Waterloo graduates—Matthew Rendall, Ryan Gariepy, Pat Martinson and Bryan Webb—based on a growing demand for environmental monitoring and robotics research equipment.
 Unlike other robotics startups, they only raised a small amount of angel investment upon founding, and sought to achieve profitability before raising more.

-In 2012, Open Robotics (then the Open Source Robotics Foundation) was established to ensure that there was continuity in the work being done with ROS, with Clearpath CTO Ryan Gariepy joining the founding board.
+In 2012, Open Robotics (then the Open Source Robotics Foundation) was established to ensure that there was continuity in the work being done with Robot Operating System (ROS), with Clearpath CTO Ryan Gariepy joining the founding board.
 Not too long after, original ROS creator Willow Garage announced a reduction in formal support.
 Due to concerns raised by the academic community regarding the future of robotics research, Clearpath issued a statement to reinforce that it would continue to do what it could to support ROS.

 With the complete shutdown of Willow Garage in early 2014, Clearpath took over complete maintenance and support of the PR2 robot until through at least 2016.

 In August 2014, Clearpath became the first robotics company in the world to pledge not to make 'killer robots' (lethal autonomous weapons), and continues to back initiatives to ensure AI and autonomous systems are developed in an ethical fashion.

 By March 2015, Clearpath announced a $14 million Series A investment led by RRE Ventures meant to fund the development of products capable of automating dangerous jobs in industrial and manufacturing facilities.
 Shortly thereafter, they announced the first of their OTTO line of vehicles with General Electric as a first customer and strategic investor, as well as announced that Tesla, Inc. co-founder Marc Tarpenning had joined their advisory board.
 At the same time, it continued to develop and sell systems meant to fulfill its original mandate of helping researchers work more efficiently.

 A Series B funding round was announced in October 2016 led by iNovia Capital, which also added Caterpillar Inc. as another strategic investor.

 Clearpath is currently one of the most well-known Canadian robotics startups, and is regularly recognized as one of the "Top 50 Most Influential Companies in Robotics" by Robotics Business Review.

 In September 2023, Clearpath Robotics was acquired by an American industrial automation company Rockwell Automation in a deal valued at over million.